Using the Virtual Filesystem

 Introduction

-ownCloud offers the possibility for users to enable a virtual file system (VFS) when synchronizing data.
-This has the big advantage that all files and folders are visible to the Desktop App, but the files are not downloaded until the user requests to do so.
-Here are some of the key benefits:
+The Desktop App provides the use of a virtual file system (VFS) when synchronizing data for Windows clients.
+This has the great advantage that all files and folders are visible to the Desktop App, but the files are not downloaded until the user requests it.
+Here are some of the main advantages:

-• Full access to files and folders without having to download them all first
+• Full access to files and folders without the need for downloads.

-• Selectively sync folders and files based on user requirements
+• Selectively synchronize folders and files based on user needs.

-The quote below gives you a brief overview of what a virtual file system is about.
+The following quote gives a brief overview of what a virtual file system is:

 Microsoft VFS Implementation